dcernst/dcernst.github.io/scholarship/academic-writing.md

 ## Online Columns and Blog Posts

   * I am a co-editor/author for the online column [Teaching Tidbits](http://maateachingtidbits.blogspot.com), which is sponsored by the [Mathematical Association of America](http://maa.org).
 Below are some of my posts.
       * D.C.
 Ernst.
-Resources for active learning. *Teaching Tidbits*.
-To appear in Spring 2017.
+Want to Give Your Teaching Style a Makeover This Summer?
+Here’s How. *Teaching Tidbits*.
+April 2017. [[Blog Post](http://maateachingtidbits.blogspot.com/2017/04/want-to-give-your-teaching-style.html)]
       * D.C.
 Ernst.
 Who generates the examples? *Teaching Tidbits*.
-Fall 2016. [[Blog Post](http://maateachingtidbits.blogspot.com/2016/11/who-generates-examples.html)]
+November 2016. [[Blog Post](http://maateachingtidbits.blogspot.com/2016/11/who-generates-examples.html)]
   * I am a co-editor/author (joint with [Angie Hodge](http://www.unomaha.edu/math/people/hodge/)) for [Math Ed Matters](http://maamathedmatters.blogspot.com), which is an online column sponsored by the [MAA](http://maa.org).
 The column explores topics and current events related to undergraduate mathematics education.
 Below is a selection of my posts.
       * D.C.
 Ernst.
 Setting the Stage. *Math Ed Matters*.
 January 2015. [[Blog Post](http://maamathedmatters.blogspot.com/2015/01/setting-stage.html)]
       * D.C.
 Ernst.
 The Twin Pillars of IBL. *Math Ed Matters*.
 January 2015. [[Blog Post](http://maamathedmatters.blogspot.com/2015/01/the-twin-pillars-of-ibl.html)]